 Puffed black leather trim frames the diamond motif from above and below.
 The bottom of the shoes are imprinted with “François Villon Hand Made in Italy Vero Cuoio 38”.
 Streisand’s pair sold at auction in 2004 for $550.00.

 Françious Villon (1911-1997) was born Françious Benveniste.
 He took the last name Villon because of his admiration for the great French poet.
 Françious created his own design house in 1960 where he specialized in custom made shoes.
 After five years he was extremely successful and was making shoes for a refined and and famous clientele.
 Villon made many variations of shoes including heels, thigh high boots, cut boots, and riding boots.
 His research also led him to create a unique spiral tendril heel.

 Soon Villon had boutiques in New York, Milan, Hong Kong and Singapore.
-Fashion houses like Chanel, Hermés, Nina Ricci and more paired his shoes with their collections in fashion shows.
+Fashion houses including Chanel, Hermés, Nina Ricci and more paired his shoes with their collections in fashion shows.
 François continued designing until his death in 1997.
-His creations can often be seen displayed in fashion exhibitions worldwide.
+His creations can often be seen as a part of fashion exhibitions worldwide.